MisfitIdeas/wag-the-blog/README.md

 # WAG-the-Blog

 Ansible playbooks for setting up a LEMP stack for WordPress.
-This is heavily influenced by the wonderful [Trellis](https://github.com/roots/trellis) by [Roots](https://roots.io/)
+This is heavily influenced by the wonderful [Trellis](https://github.com/roots/trellis) by [Roots](https://roots.io/).
+The main differences are WAG will use Percona instead of MariaDB; WAG adds the [sys schema](https://github.com/mysql/mysql-sys) for MySQL; WAG uses UFW instead of ferm; and WAG emphasizes monitoring tools like dstat and htop a bit more than Trellis does.

 ## What's included